Detroit City Council member Gabe Leland was looking down, his brow furrowed in thought.

 “Gabe’s agenda was the enrichment of Gabe,” he said.

-When he ran for council in 2013, after term limits forced him out of the state House, Leland resorted to some slimy political maneuvers to eke out a win against a formidable adversary, Detroit police officer John Bennett.
+When he ran for Detroit's 7th council district in 2013, after term limits forced him from the state House, Leland is said to have resorted to some slimy political maneuvers to eke out a win against a formidable adversary, Detroit police officer John Bennett.

 Bennett chalks up his loss, in part, to Leland’s shady political tactics and last-minute support from now-Mayor Mike Duggan, whom Leland worked for while the mayor was president of the Detroit Medical Center.
-(A spokesperson for Duggan disputed this, saying the mayor did not support any other candidates in 2013.)
+(A spokesperson for Duggan disputed this, saying the mayor, who was seeking his first term in 2013, did not support any other candidates that year.)
 But he believes an additional, racial element was at play.

 The irony that Detroiters saw a person they could trust in Leland is not lost on Bennett.